tillvit/smeditor/guide/basic-guide.md

 Negative values will start the song before beat 0, while positive values will start it after.

-You can change the offset by clicking the Edit Timing button on the playback bar.
+You can change the offset by clicking the Edit Timing button on the playback toolbar.

 ![Edit Timing](basic-guide-assets/playback-timing.png)